-Great Prairie AEA - Great Prairie Area Educational Agency staff will be available to partner with Centerville School District staff members to provide the best education possible for your child.
-These Great Prairie AEA staff include, but are not limited to: audiologists, consultants, teachers for hearing impaired and visually impaired, occupational therapists, physical therapists, school psychologists, school social workers, and speech-language pathologists.
+Great Prairie AEA - Great Prairie AEA staff will be available to partner with Centerville School District staff members to provide the best education possible for your child.
+These Great Prairie AEA staff includes, but are not limited to: audiologists, consultants, teachers for hearing impaired and visually impaired, occupational therapists, physical therapists, school psychologists, school social workers, and speech-language pathologists.
 Your child's teacher may contact AEA staff for consultation, observation or interaction with your child.
 If you do not want the above services, please notify the school IN WRITING.
+If you have any questions and/or concerns about these services, please call Regional Special Education Director at the AEA at 1-800-382-8970, ext.
+5631.

-Health Services - The area education agency will conduct its annual Hearing Conservation Program during the school year.
-All K-1 students will receive a hearing screening.
+Health Services - Great Prairie AEA will conduct its annual Hearing Conservation Program during the school year.
+All preschool students will receive a hearing screening.
 Students who do not pass this screening will receive an individual hearing test by the audiologist.
 Parents will be notified about the results of the hearing tests only if their child does not pass the test.
 This is a screening process only and does not identify all hearing or ear problems.
 If your child has had hearing or ear problems recently, feel free to send this information to the audiologist.
-If you do not want your child to participate in the screening program and follow-up assessments by the school audiologist, please send a written request not to have your child tested to the school office.
+If you do not want your child to participate in the screening program and follow-up assessments by the school audiologist, please send a written request not to have your child tested to: Attn: Audiologist, Great Prairie AEA.
+If there are any questions about the hearing testing program in your school, please contact the audiologist at (515) 774-8212.
+The school district will also provide annual immunization verification for all Preschool students.

-Head Lice, Administrative Procedures - (from Board Policy 507.4R)
+Head Lice, Administrative Procedures

+(From Board Policy 507.4R)
-1. Identification of students to be examined will be made based upon observable signs and symptoms by teacher or secretary or at the request of parent or guardian.

-2. The nurse or trained school personnel will perform a head lice assessment on each referred child.
+- Identification of students to be examined will be made based upon observable signs and symptoms by teacher or secretary or at the request of parent or guardian. - 2.
+The nurse or trained school personnel will perform a head lice assessment on each referred child.
 Each confirmed instance of a student having head lice will be recorded.
 Records will be kept according to confirmed head-lice instances by day, month, classroom, and building.
-Said records will be periodically monitored to determine the status of the head lice problem.

-3. Identification of live head lice or nits close to scalp (less than $\frac{1}{2}$ ") is necessary before treatment can be recommended.

-4. Effort will be made to contact parent or guardian to take the child home and to commence treatment.
+Said records will be periodically monitored to determine the status of the head lice problem. - 3.
+Identification of live head lice or nits close to scalp (less than $\frac{1}{2}$ ") is necessary before treatment can be recommended. - 4.
+Effort will be made to contact parent or guardian to take the child home and to commence treatment.